Past Life Regression Houston Texas

 What Regression Therapy Means in Trauma

-The idea is that traumatic or distressing experiences can become “stuck” in the subconscious mind, continuing to influence the person’s life in ways they don’t fully understand.
+The idea is that traumatic or distressing experiences can get “stuck” in the subconscious mind.
+They can keep affecting a person’s life in ways they don’t fully understand.

 How Regression Therapy Works